AntoniaSophia/VehicleDetection/solution/P5_writeup_Antonia.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using 80% training data and 20% test data (see cell ??)
-Furthermore a standard feature scaler in order to prevent some features to be valued much stronger because of different input scaling. (see cell ??)
+I trained a linear SVM using 80% training data and 20% test data (see cell 16) Furthermore a standard feature scaler in order to prevent some features to be valued much stronger because of different input scaling. (see cell 16)
-With this setup I reached an accuracy of 99.2% and decided not to play around any further (see cell ??) - the effect of a better result seems to be small compared to problems in the further steps like pipelining or false positive detection.
+With this setup I reached an accuracy of 99.05% and decided not to play around any further (see cell 19) - the effect of a better result seems to be small compared to problems in the further steps like pipelining or false positive detection.

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 - I decided to search for vehicles in the y-scale [380:600] because the the road is more or less flat.
-- than I created sliding windows of size 64x64 pixels (must match the SVM training set size!!) over the whole area [380:600,0:1280] with a distance of ??
+- than I created sliding windows of size 64x64 pixels (must match the SVM training set size!!) over the whole area [380:600,0:1280]
 - for each window I'm searching I apply different scales in order to have a more fine-grained or rough-grained coverage of the area (see next chapter)
 - for each (scaled window) I extract the HOG-features, spatial feature and histogram features
 - and finally feed the whole features of the 64x64 window into the SVM classifier in order to receive a result